ethereum/ethereum-org-website/src/content/glossary/index.md

 ### fork {#fork}

-A change in protocol causing the creation of an alternative chain, or a temporal divergence into two potential block paths.
+A change in protocol causing the creation of an alternative chain or a temporal divergence into two potential block paths.

 ### fork-choice algorithm {#fork-choice-algorithm}